-A good script, okay leads and some mobile direction make "The Abduction Club,” an enjoyable costume romp that would have been even better with star power in the saddle.
-Romantic adventure about 18th-century Irish bachelors on the lookout for rich wives.
-Whether a market exists for such fare will be tested when pic goes wide in Blighty.
+A good script, okay leads and some highly mobile direction make the best of “The Abduction Club,” an enjoyable costume romp that would have been even better with star power in the saddle.
+Serio-comic romantic adventure about an 18th-century association of Irish bachelors on the lookout for rich wives carries a modern edge but not enough to spoil the general fun.
+Whether a market exists for such historical fare, without major names or action gizmos or Jane Austen’s authorship to drive it, will be tested when pic goes wide in Blighty July 19.

 “Based on true events,” yarn is set in Co.
 Waterford, Ireland, 1780, a time when eldest sons by law inherited family estates, leaving younger brothers to embrace the priesthood or heiresses.
 Out of this state of affairs evolved so-called abduction clubs, which “kidnapped” wealthy daughters who’d already been charmed face-to-face and who are then given a night to decide if they want to marry the guy.
 If not, they’re allowed to return to their family manse.

 To sell this unlikely concept, film cleverly starts with a smoothly executed kidnapping, at pistol point, of a willing young babe (Amy Sheils) by a likable young blade (Ben Palmer) and his fellow association members.
 Happy outcome, on both sides, shows the system at its most workable.